Look (UK magazine): Events

 Look magazine covered events including the Cannes Film Festival, The Academy Awards, New York Fashion Week, London Fashion Week, Paris Fashion Week, The Glamour Awards, BBC Teen Awards, CinemaCon, Britain’s Got Talent, AMFAR Gala, AFI Life Achievement Awards, and many others.

 The magazine company hosted the Look Reader Event.
 It was an exclusive event, in which those attending received manicures, makeup, and massages.
 Free tickets were offered for those who were interested and over the age of 18.
 It was held for a week in July and August 2011 in London and Liverpool in England.
 The event allowed attendees to try on name brand clothing, in which a photographer snapped their picture sporting the clothes for keepsakes.

 As a way to look for new styles and interact with its readers, Look hosted blog competitions open to the public.
 Winners from the last competition held in 2011 received VIP tickets to the Look Show AW11, which was in collaboration with Westfield Stratford City.
-Its website listed its favourite top 20 competitors, in which it included links to their blogs.
-Among those favorites was a blog titled She's Called Clair.
-The creator and updater, Clair, is a woman who posts her wardrobe, advertising her personal style to the public.
-Along with each post, she writes about what she loves and hates in fashion, gaining an audience of comments.
-Clair lives in Brighton, England.
-She is a journalist for Brighton Fashion Week, as well as for other publications.
-She is also a novelist and photographer.